 - Speeding less than 25mph over the speed limit.

 Ohio assesses four points against a driver’s driving record for violations considered more serious or dangerous than those warranting two points.

-- Operating the vehicle in a willful or wanton manner that exhibits disregard for the safety of persons or property; and
+- Willful or wanton disregard for the safety of persons or property (reckless driving);

 - Street racing;